 Dida reiterates, “the veterinary clinic in the Kebele often ran short of medical supplies,” and pastoralists used to get little help for the sick animals they took there.
 He, therefore, finds it particularly important that the mobile health services integrate veterinary and human health so that “people can buy veterinary medicines for a fair price while receiving treatment and care for themselves.”
 He is also witnessing increased community interest in attending the health education sessions provided in each outreach event with participants raising issues around their livestock and own health as well as their environment and actively discussing them with health workers and development agents.

-VSF-Suisse’s HEAL project provides its one health support through strengthened stakeholder participation of government sectors integrating their human and animal health as well as natural resource management endeavors.
+VSF-Suisse’s HEAL program provides its one health support through strengthened stakeholder participation of government sectors integrating their human and animal health as well as natural resource management endeavors.
 Now that the

 outreach services are there to ensure that pastoralists in target Woredas have access to animal and human health services, Dida said, “I’m so happy that my community does not have to suffer anymore from traveling long distances to obtain basic healthcare services for their families and livestock.”